 Prague is at its most beautiful at night, and the Old Town Bridge Tower doesn’t just have one incredible Prague night view, it has two.
 One faces east over the Old Town skyline, whereas the other faces west over the Charles Bridge, Mala Strana and Castle Hill.
-If you’re there Start with the view of the Old Town, with the dome of St Francis’ Church, the spires of St Salvator and the tower of the Klementinum.
+If you’re there start with the view of the Old Town, with the dome of St Francis’ Church, the spires of St Salvator and the tower of the Klementinum.

-Charles Bridge and Prague Castle Hill in the other
+What to photograph: Prague Old Town in one direction, Charles Bridge and Prague Castle Hill in the other